shadowed1/ChromeOS_PowerControl/README.md

 ### __How It Works:__

 __PowerControl:__
-- Uses Intel's native no_turbo and max_perf_pct for easy user control.
+- Uses ARM, AMD, Intel's max_perf_pct, and Intel's no_turbo for easy user control.
-- Pairs user adjustable max_perf_pct and x86_pkg_tmp to create a user adjustable clockspeed-temperature curve.
+- Pairs user adjustable max_perf_pct and thermal0 cpu temp sensor to create a user adjustable clockspeed-temperature curve.
 - If $min_temp threshold is below a certain point, the CPU will be able to reach max_perf_pct of its speed.
 - The closer the CPU approaches $max_temp, the closer it is to min_perf_pct.

 __BatteryControl:__
-- Uses ectool's chargecontrol to toggle between normal or idle.
+- Uses ectool's universal chargecontrol to toggle between normal or idle.
 - Check's CROS_USBPD_CHARGER0/online to see if it is plugged in or not
 - Check's BAT0/capacity to measure when to control chargecontrol.
 - ChromeOS reports slightly higher values than what BatteryControl sets the charge limit to.

 __FanControl:__
-- Uses ectool's fanduty control and autofanctrl for manual and automatic control.
+- Uses ectool's universal fanduty control and autofanctrl for manual and automatic control.
-- Pairs fanduty with x86_pkg_temp for a user adjustable fan-temperature curve.
+- Pairs fanduty with thermal0 cpu temperature sensor for a user adjustable fan-temperature curve.
 - Uses hysteresis formula to attempt a better sounding and performing fan curve than the OEM provides.
 - Uses a kickstart mechanism when fan leaves 0% to enable zero RPM mode for any fan type.